AxonFramework/AxonFramework/axon-5/design-principles.md

 - Make the notion of 'namespaces' to all messages explicit.
   This is already present at the moment, but it's part of the payloadType.
   Exposes this directly allows a (cleaner) mapping from messages-to-namespace, and namespaces-to-context.
+- Usage of the namespaces may also allow an easier integration of multi tenancy within the core of the Framework.
 - A Message Handler should be capable of defining the business name of the message it handles, and the type it wants to receive it in.